zenml-io/terraform-azurerm-remote-state/README.md

 # Azure Remote State Container module

-Terraform module which creates remote state bucket that can be used as backend for Terraform Azure provider.
+Terraform module which creates a remote state container that can be used as backend for Terraform Azure provider.

 These features are supported:

-- region-specific bucket
+- location-specific container
-- custom bucket naming
+- custom container naming
 - specify versioning policy
-- specify whether to force destroy or not
-- apply custom bucket tags
+- apply custom container tags
-- block public access to bucket
+- block public access to container

 ## Usage